Welcome to Kinetronix

 – MOXI, Santa Barbara

-Kinetronix is the world's first inverse augmented reality gameplay station.
+Kinetronix is the world's first touch-free, motion-controlled augmented reality station for public gameplay.

 Fast paced action combined with playing against a live opponent makes Kinetronix game experiences always fresh — even during matches that last a long time.